History of Investments

 PHASE FOUR | Broadening faculty, student and community engagement

-In addition to our continued support for arts creation grants, ongoing investment in undergraduate experiential learning through our Discovery Field School grants, and Graduate Team Fellowships, phase four (2019-2020) included the development of several new grants programs to support centers and individuals in conducting cross-disciplinary collaborations and community-based research.
-We also launched two special grants initiatives: Indigenous Arts and Humanities; and Race, Ethnicity and Social Justice.
-Both grants competitions supported cross-disciplinary research and creative projects that explored a wide range of social issues linked to structural injustices and cultural and political forms of expression and resistance.
+In addition to our continued support for arts creation grants, ongoing investment in undergraduate experiential learning through our Discovery Field School grants, and Graduate Team Fellowships, phase four (2019-2020) included the development of Centers + Institutes grants, Community Engagement grants and Graduate Professional Development grants.
 Finally, our leadership team generated new pedagogical tools for qualitatively capturing and assessing the value and social impact of integrated arts and humanities research and creative practices.

 PHASE FIVE | Building distinction and institutional capacity

 Robust developments in programming, support for individual faculty research and undergraduate and graduate student research characterize this phase.
 In 2020, we launched a new signature Society of Fellows program, which brings faculty and students across the disciplines together to explore a common theme.
-In addition to our rapid-response COVID-19 special grants competition in the summer of 2020, we offered a new matching grants program to support the university’s Call for Action on Racial Justice to fund projects that foreground arts and humanities interventions.
-In addition to existing student programming, we are now directing our energies toward cultivating diversity and building distinction by developing new partnerships with the public schools (like our Difficult Subjects: K-12 Teaching Institute) and community organizations.
+In addition to our rapid-response COVID-19 special grants competition in the summer of 2020, we offered a new matching grants program with OAA to fund projects that foreground arts and humanities interventions.
+In addition to existing student programming, we are now directing our energies toward enhancing cross-disciplinary pedagogy and partnerships with the public schools (like our Difficult Subjects: K-12 Teaching Institute) and community organizations.
 We are developing new qualitative assessment frameworks and tools that enable us to capture the value, diversity and social impact of integrated arts and humanities research and creative practices.
-GAHDT has intensified its efforts to raise extramural funds to build institutional capacity and sustainability as we transition to a university-level institute.

 PHASE SIX | Building sustainable partnerships and collaborations